maxfierke/mruby.cr/README.md

 ## Installation

-0. Install mruby library and headers
+0. Install `llvm` and any dependencies required for mruby on your platform
-  * On macOS, `brew install llvm@8 mruby` will install the required dependencies.
+  * On macOS, `brew install llvm` will install the required dependencies (Xcode LLVM may work fine on more recent macOS versions.)
 1. Add the dependency to your `shard.yml`:

    ```yaml